slowernews/hamster-system/README.md

 ####Notes:

-- to simplify and optimize your workflow, items for reference that aren’t actionable are always stored here (not inside local project folders) and managed in one major notebook.
+- non-actionable items are called *notes*.
+To simplify and optimize your workflow, they are managed in one major Evernote notebook (and not inside local project folders).

 - name your notes using project folders notation: